 Master craftsmen dedicated to the mattress trade make all of Hästens mattresses and foundations.
 Per their namesake, horsehair is the most prevalent material.
 Almost 600 hours of labor and boat loads of exotic materials are sewn into the Grand Vividus, equating to a price tag just shy of $400,000.

 We assume the world’s most expensive mattresses look and feel great, but they simply aren’t practical purchases for most of us.
 The great news is that you can still get a good night’s rest on a mattress that fits within your budget—that is what The Bed Boss is here for!
 We offer premium mattresses at prices any budget can bear.
-Give us a call at (423)681-1478 or contact us online to get in touch with a sleep specialist to find the right mattress for you.
+Contact us online to get in touch with a sleep specialist to find the right mattress for you.